Matt Bomer as Monroe Stahr, charming studio wunderkind

 - White cotton dress shirt with long point collar, wide front placket, and double/French cuffs

 - Maroon and navy gradient striped silk tie

 - Gold monogrammed signet ring, right pinky

-- Steel wristwatch with round case and white dial on black leather strap
+- White gold wristwatch with round case and white dial on black leather strap

 Of course, this is only Monroe’s office suit for the daytime corporate party.
 After accepting Clint’s invitation to an evening soiree, he changes into a debonair black three-piece dinner suit.